mmistakes/made-mistakes-jekyll/_source/_posts/articles/2009-01-05-animal-crossing-city-folk-impressions.md

 For the most part the City is a zzzzZZZzzz fest.
 You can visit Dr. Shrunk and pay 800 bells to learn a new emotion (you can hold up to four at a time).

 Go to Gracie's and get ripped off on some furniture or 'trendy' clothing.
-Guess this changes depending on the season, so maybe something cool will pop up and I'll feel like spending 140,000 on a table... or not.
+Guess this changes depending on the season, so maybe something cool will pop up and I'll feel like spending 140,000 on a table… or not.

 Learn more about why you weren't chosen to be the model room of the week by the HRA, which is sort of cool since it pulls from all of your friends.

-Put your rare items up for auction or bid on your friends' stuff...cool...but not.
+Put your rare items up for auction or bid on your friends' stuff…cool…but not.
 I'm guessing this is a limitation of Nintendo WFC because you can only bid and sell on a certain day, and once an auction starts for the week you can't sell anything else.
 I've yet to remember what day I can actually sell shit on and go back to the city to auction something.
 Very inconvenient!
 Can you imagine if eBay only let you bid or sell items one day a week?

 A few more things you can do in the city: